tencentyun/intlcloud-documents/yehe_doc/管理与支持/渠道合作伙伴/用户指南/经销商/代金券管理/代金券发放_intl_en.md

 ![](https://qcloudimg.tencent-cloud.cn/raw/493275322563912a5c91e1861ea932e9.png)

 >?
->+ The initial quota for voucher issuance is 0.
-Vouchers can be issued only if there is an available quota.
-You can contact your sales rep to apply for a voucher quota.
+>+ The quota for voucher issuance is initially set to 0 and can be requested through sales reps.
+(Note: The voucher quota here is different from the reseller’s self-use voucher quota.
+Please inform your sales rep that the quota is used to allocate vouchers to customers.)
 >+ Currently, only vouchers whose costs are borne by Tencent are supported.
 Issuance of such vouchers will be reviewed by Tencent, and vouchers can be issued to customers only after Tencent's approval.
 >+ The total amount of issued vouchers (excluding rejected ones) cannot exceed the total voucher quota.
 You should use vouchers reasonably and issue them only to customers who need them.